If Your Renewals Are Unpredictable

 Claims had been rising year-over-year, resulting in a 32% renewal increase.

-Claims analysis showed the renewal was still underpriced by ~15%, meaning further increases were inevitable.
+Claims analysis showed the renewal was still underpriced by ~15%, projecting a 20-25% renewal increase the following year.

 Welding & Fabrication Company